gazijarin/TDSBHomeworkManagement/deliverables/README.md

  Users will be able to access a dictionary from the application to assist them with their homework.

 ## Instructions
+The fully deployed application on Heroku for this iteration can be found here: https://tdsb-app.herokuapp.com/
 <!--  * Clear instructions for how to use the application from the end-user's perspective
  * How do you access it?
 Are accounts pre-created or does a user register?
 Where do you start? etc.
  * Provide clear steps for using each feature described above